evening-dove/Brick-Breaker-Vs/README.md

 Uses graphical elements and responds to mouse inputs on the menus, and responds to keyboard inputs during matches.

-For specific instructions on how to play the game, please consult the in game "Rules" and "Controls" menus.
+For specific instructions on how to play the game, please consult the in game "Rules" and "Settings" menus.

 -Bryan Travers